jaypipes/articles/db/uuid-vs-integer.md

 * MySQL Server 5.7.19-17 using the default InnoDB storage engine
 * PostgreSQL 9.5.7

-The DB configurations were completely stock.
+**The DB configurations were completely stock**.

 I made no adjustments for the purposes of tuning or anything else.
 The MySQL `innodb_buffer_pool_size` was 128MB (the default).
 Besides needing to create a database user in MySQL and PostgreSQL, I issued zero SQL statements outside of the benchmark's statements.

 ## Benchmark results

 Below, for each data access/write scenario, I give the results for the various database sizes tested for both MySQL and PostgreSQL.

-Note that I'm not comparing MySQL and PostgreSQL here -- that's not the point of interest in these benchmarks.
+Note that **I'm not comparing MySQL and PostgreSQL here**.
+That's not the point of interest in these benchmarks.
 Instead, I'm interested in seeing the impact on each database server s performance when using UUIDs vs auto-incrementing integers for primary keys.

 Also note that I did no tuning or optimization whatsoever for either MySQL or PostgreSQL.
 Again, the point is to identify the impact of primary key column